 Winner = Zoom

-If you’re just looking for a video conferencing software to hop on quick meetings, both Zoom and Google Meet work just as well.
+If you’re just looking for video conferencing software to hop on quick meetings, both Zoom and Google Meet work just as well.
 But sometimes, you need additional features to make your meetings more productive.

 Zoom Extra Features